sparklyy/sparklyy/README.md

 - 👋 Hi, I’m @sparklyy
-- 👀 I’m interested in ...
+- 👀 I’m interested in C##
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on C##
-- 📫 Discord: Frisk✨#
+- 📫 Discord: Frisk✨#0933

 <!---
 sparklyy/sparklyy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.